ishayhil/hello-world/goal2.md

 # Second goal:
-Learn how to create my own open and maintian my own open source and develop it's comunity
+Learn how to create, open and maintian my own open source while and community